itchyny/sjsp/README.md

 }
 ```
 It simply inserts `sjsp___start` and `sjsp___end` function calls at the top and
 the end of the functions.
+The local variable `sjsp___state` holds the current
+time.
+It also saves the name, line number and column number of the function and
+the whole line.
+When the `sjsp___end` function is called, the profiling result
+is stored.

+It just inserts the two expressions for each functions.
+However the function can be aborted with `return` statements.

-But how does it handle `return` statements?
-Suppose the expression which is
+How does it handle `return` statements?
-returned by the function is heavy.
+Suppose the expression which is returned by the function is heavy.
 ```js
 function test() {
   return someHeavyFunction();